Tracking Single Page Applications in GA4(4 ways)

 • Disadvantages

-• The History Change trigger condition is suitable for SPAs whose URLs change frequently and require custom page parameters, but still rely on the History API.
+• Ideal for Dynamic SPAs: The History Change trigger is best suited for SPAs where URLs change frequently, custom page parameters are required, and navigation is handled through the History API.

 Method 4:dataLayer.push